OneDrive is #3 in Top 10 Cloud Storages

 2011.
 Microsoft updates Office 365 and SkyDrive.
 Adds new territories

-Microsoft has released an update fro its online collaboration suite Office 365, which includes 30 new features.
-The most important of them are support for Windows Phone 7.5, opportunity to edit documents stored in SharePoint Online on Windows Phone, Lync client for Windows Phone and Mac, ability to integrate Sharepoint Online with third-party applications (via SharePoint Business Connectivity Services), improved file uploading and sharing tools.
-Microsoft also made Office 365 available in 22 new countries including Argentina, South Africa and Taiwan.
-Together with Office 365 its free mass-market alternative SkyDrive has been updated.
-It also features the new HTML5-uploader an slick file sharing (that we have already mentioned).
-These new features, and the new file management tools are shown in this video:
+Microsoft has rolled out an update for its online collaboration suite, Office 365, introducing 30 new features.
+Among the noteworthy additions are support for Windows Phone 7.5, the ability to edit documents stored in SharePoint Online on Windows Phone, the availability of Lync client for both Windows Phone and Mac, integration of SharePoint Online with third-party applications through SharePoint Business Connectivity Services, and enhanced file uploading and sharing tools.
+Furthermore, Microsoft has expanded the availability of Office 365 to 22 new countries, including Argentina, South Africa, and Taiwan.
+In tandem with Office 365, its free mass-market alternative, SkyDrive, has also received updates.
+The updated SkyDrive features a new HTML5 uploader and improved file sharing capabilities, as previously mentioned.
+To see a demonstration of these new features and file management tools, you can watch the accompanying video.

 2011.
 Word Web App adds almost-real-time collaboration

-When the MS Office Web Apps launched, only the Excel Web App allowed to collaborate on online documents in real time.
-Now the trick is also available in the online Word.
-Though it's not so cool as in Google Docs.
-To let co-editors see your changes you have to click the Save button, then co-editors will see the notification in the status bar, then click Save and only then see your changes.
-There is no chat / comments like in Google Docs, but at least you can see who is currently editing every part of the document.
-Meanwhile co-authoring in the online Word works only in the free Windows Live Office (SkyDrive) and is not yet available in Office 365.
+When the MS Office Web Apps were launched, only the Excel Web App allowed real-time collaboration on online documents.
+However, this functionality is now also available in the online Word, although it's not as seamless as in Google Docs.
+In order for co-editors to see your changes, you need to click the Save button.
+Co-editors will then receive a notification in the status bar, prompting them to click Save in order to view your changes.
+Unlike Google Docs, there is no chat or comments feature.
+However, you can at least see which parts of the document are currently being edited by other collaborators.
+It's worth noting that co-authoring in the online Word is only supported in the free Windows Live Office (SkyDrive) and is not yet available in Office 365.

 2011.
 Windows SkyDrive moves from Silverlight to HTML5